History of the Library

 Also in 2016, we replaced our heavy front doors to automatic sliding doors.
 In 2017, we remodeled our two main restrooms.
 In early 2019 we installed a heat curtain over the entryway doors to keep the cold at bay while the doors are open.

-In 2018, the Library sold $900,000 in 15 year municipal bonds to finance an expansion and renovation of the children's area, including a second community room with seperate entrance and restrooms.
+In 2018, the Library sold $900,000 in 15-year municipal bonds to finance expansion and renovation of the children's area, including a second community room with separate entrance and restrooms.

 The Library Board and staff, with public input, created a new Strategic Plan for the library which was approved on January 7, 2019.